robertblackwell/pico-microros/readme.md

 ```
 ## A note on uarts and usb ports

-As currently configured the Pico firmware will connect with the micro-RoS Agent on the usb port using stdio functions but with CR/LF processing disabled.
+As currently configured the Pico firmware will connect with the micro-RoS Agent on the pico's usb port using stdio functions but with CR/LF processing disabled.

 The connection between the firmware and the micro-ROS agent __can__ be configured to operate on `uart0` using stdio function (on pins `GPIO16` `GPIO17`) by a change to
 the CMakeLists.txt file.
 See comments in that file.

-If you look at the code in uros_main.cpp you will notice there are tracing printouts in the form of `FTRACE(....)` in the code.
+If you look at the code in `uros_main.cpp` you will notice there are tracing printouts in the form of `FTRACE(....)` in the code.
 These are
 implemented in `src/common/trace.cpp` and `src/common/trace.h` and are sent to `uart1` which is exposed on pins `GPIO8` and `GPIO9` and cannot/do not use
 standard stdio functions.